As May winds down and the days grow that bit longer, the forecast might be mixed but there’s still plenty to look forward to.

 Nationwide | May 24th & 25th

-Street Feast returns this weekend with its annual celebration of community, colour and conversation.
-While it might be too late to register your own event, there’s still time to join the fun — with thousands of local feasts happening in comunities around the country.
+Street Feast is back this weekend with its annual celebration of community, colour and conversation.
+While it may be too late to register your own event, there’s still time to join in — with thousands of local feasts taking place in communities across the country.